 New growth is more likely to be caused by cancer compared to premenopausal women.

+Understanding the risk factors associated with ovarian cysts can help in early detection and management.
 The following risk factors put you at a higher risk of developing ovarian cysts:

 The outcomes of ovarian cysts can vary widely.
 The cyst is usually non-cancerous and asymptomatic; therefore, no treatment is required, and it will resolve independently.